jmariner/jmcom-english/_includes/shakespeare.md

 William Shakespeare is known for writing 38 plays and 154 sonnets.

 ## How old was he when he retired?
-He retired in 1611, which means he was either 66 or 67 years old at the time.
+He retired in 1611, which means he was either about 47 years old at the time.

 ## What’s on the Shakespeare family crest?
 The Shakespeare family crest is a coat of arms.